-April 26, 2023
+May 2, 2023

-Chairman Scott, Ranking Member Brown, and Members of the Subcommittee, thank you for the opportunity to testify before this General Farm Commodities, Risk Management, and Credit Subcommittee.
+Chairwoman Smith, Ranking Member Hyde-Smith, and Members of the Subcommittee, thank you for the opportunity to testify before this Commodities, Risk Management, and Trade Subcommittee.
 My name is Brent Cheyne, a farmer from Klamath Falls, Oregon where I operate a certified Century Farm with my son who will carry on the family tradition of working hard and producing a quality product.
-Thank you for holding this hearing today to discuss the 2018 Farm Bill and the changes we'd like to see in the 2023 Farm Bill.
+Thank you for holding this hearing today to discuss the 2018 Farm Bill and the changes we would like to see in the 2023 Farm Bill.